 Students should arrive at school neat and clean.
 This includes wearing a clean uniform, paying attention to personal hygiene, and presenting a neat appearance.
+Uniforms must be in good condition with no tears, stains, or torn hems.
 Hair may not hang into a student's eyes.
-Extreme hair styles, unnatural hair coloring, asymmetrical cuts, and shaved or etched designs are not permitted.
-Boys' hair must be trimmed neatly in such a fashion as to be out of their eyes and not to cover their ears.
-It should be trimmed above and around the ear area and not extend below the collar.
+Extreme hair styles, unnatural hair coloring, bleaching or streaking, asymmetrical cuts, and shaved or etched designs are not permitted.
+Boys' hair must be trimmed neatly in such a fashion as to be out of their eyes, fall at or above the brow line, not cover their ears and not extend below the collar.
+Step-type haircuts, wedges, tails, lines, shaved or short sides, and mohawks are NOT permitted.